rimelek/docker-php/README.md

 ## Introduction

 This repository contains the source to build multiple PHP versions based on the [official Docker images of PHP](https://hub.docker.com/_/php/).
-For now, only PHP 5.6 FPM and PHP 7.0 FPM are supported.
+For now, only PHP 5.6 FPM, PHP 7.0 FPM and PHP 7.1 FPM are supported.

 It makes easier to install an extension without knowing which dependencies you need to install or how you have to configure the dependencies before running the official docker-php-ext-install.